sramada6/sneharamadas6/README.md

 Sprint 1 has been completed, and the final sprint 1 code resides in [sprint-1](https://github.com/avashis9/ScrumPlay/tree/sprint-1) branch.

-We have merged the Sprint 1 final code to master, but to run, pull the code from [sprint-1](https://github.com/avashis9/ScrumPlay/tree/sprint-1) branch.
+We have merged the Sprint 2 final code to master, but to run, pull the code from [sprint-2](https://github.com/avashis9/ScrumPlay/tree/sprint-2) branch.

+To run the code via command line:

+Start the backend (server) first.
+Head to the back end foler and run  `mvn clean install` (assuming you have maven installed)

 Dependencies for backend have been mentioned in the [pom.xml](https://github.com/avashis9/ScrumPlay/blob/sprint-1/Back_End/ScrumPlay/pom.xml) file.